mufasa1611/Project2-Converter/README.md

 ### Testing

-- I tested playing this game in different browser: Chrome, Firefox,Safari
+- I tested playing this game in different browser: Chrome, Firefox,Safari.

 - I confirmed that the conversion results are correct.

 - I confirmed that the instructions, options, results and text are all readable and easy to understand.

-- I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools
+- I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

-- I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar
+- I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.

 - Lighthouse Test report for desktop: